ice-rlab/nanotag/README.md

 cd -
 ```

-### Build NANOTAG's Custom Memory Allocator
+### Build NanoTag's Custom Memory Allocator

-NANOTAG uses a custom memory allocator (based on Scudo) to manage the metadata for byte-granular overflow detection.
+NanoTag uses a custom memory allocator (based on Scudo) to manage the metadata for byte-granular overflow detection.
 To build the allocator, run the following command:

 ```sh
 mkdir -p ~/mte-sanitizer-runtime